nvimpel/chipwhisperer/docs/source/Serial Ports.md

 This last concern is addressed by the ChipWhisperer's option to ignore CDC USART settings changes (typically `scope.io.cdc_settings`).

-If you're connected to the scope in Python, you can see the serial port name by calling `scope.get_serial_ports()`.
-See [its ReadTheDocs page](https://chipwhisperer.readthedocs.io/en/latest/scope-api.html#chipwhisperer.capture.api.cwcommon.ChipWhispererCommonInterface.get_serial_ports) for more information.
+If you're connected to the scope in Python, you can see the serial port name by calling {py:meth}`scope.get_serial_ports() <chipwhisperer.capture.api.cwcommon.ChipWhispererCommonInterface.get_serial_ports>`.

 ## Examples